MelViP/kitty-commerce/readme.md

 # Pixel Kitty E-commerce

 This is a model of a e-commerce about geek products and technology.
+Presented as ONE-Alura challenge G5

 ## Lessons Learned